BlackOnix/ParserLaravel/readme.md

 ## About

-Script for parsing "Directory of caloric content of food and dishes" from http://pbprog.ru
+App on Laravel for parsing "Directory of caloric content of food and dishes" from http://pbprog.ru

 ## Copyrights